Blending a “Manhattan” skyline with landscaped parks and gardens, the city is a jewel in the desert warmly welcoming all visitors.

 Abu Dhabi Climate

 Sunny/blue skies can be expected through-out the year.
 The months June through September are generally hot and humid with temperatures averaging above 40ºC (110ºF).
 The weather is usually pleasant from October to May.
-January to February is cooler and may require the use of a light jacket.
-The oasis city of Al Ain regularly records the highest summer temperatures in the country, however the dry desert air and cooler evenings make it a traditional retreat from the intense summer heat and year round humidity of the capital city.
+January and February are cooler and may require the use of a light jacket.

 The local currency used in Abu Dhabi is the UAE dirham (AED or Dhs).
 Cash is the best method of payment, especially when shopping in souks (markets) or using taxis.
 In shopping malls, one can withdraw money from ATMs which will mostly accept any card such as American Express, Cirrus, MasterCard, Visa, Cirrus and Plus System.